Muammar Gaddafi Biography: Nationality, Age, Net Worth, Wikipedia, Spouse, Children, Cause of Death

 Gaddafi’s influence extended far beyond Libya, shaping regional dynamics and international relations.

-From his rise to power in 1969 until his death in 2011, Gaddafi remained a controversial and enigmatic figure, leaving behind a complex legacy that continues to provoke debate and analysis.
+From his rise to power in 1969 until his death in 2011, Gaddafi remained a controversial and enigmatic figure, leaving behind a complex legacy that continues to provoke much debate and analysis.

 File